About the LLQP Exam

 Confidentiality

-By taking a Harmonized LLQP exam, you understand and agree that the exam (which includes all aspects of the exam, including, without limitation, the exam questions, answers, examples, and other information presented or contained in the exam and exam materials) belongs to the Insurance Council and constitutes the Insurance Council’s confidential information (collectively, the “Confidential Information”).
+By taking a Harmonized LLQP exam, you understand and agree that the exam (which includes all aspects of the exam, including, without limitation, the exam questions, answers, examples, and other information presented or contained in the exam and exam materials) belongs to the Insurance Council and constitutes the Insurance Council’s confidential information.

 Exam Results

-Please note exam scores for exams written before March 1, 2020 are not provided; only a grade of “pass” or “fail” is provided.
+• Exam scores for exams written before March 1, 2020 are not provided; only a grade of “pass” or “fail” is provided;

 Re-Writing an Exam